Värmland Brigade

+The Värmland Brigade (Värmlandsbrigaden), also known as the 2nd Infantry Brigade (IB 2), was an infantry brigade of the Swedish Army based in Värmland County.
+It served between 1949 and 2000.
+It was headquartered in Kristinehamn Garrison.

 History

 The brigade was set up between 1949 and 1951.
 The brigade, together with the Värmland Regiment (I 2) was disbanded on 30 June 2000.
 The brigade's last commander was Colonel Björn Tomtlund.